Millidgeville, New Brunswick: Thomas Edward Millidge

 Other businesses in Millidgeville through the years were a number of small stores including John Tobin's General Store in the late 19th century, Walter Vincent Sr.'s store at the NW end of Millidge Avenue and W. Roy Giggey's Grocery store on the NE end of Millidge Avenue in the early-to-mid 20th century.
 The McCoskery family had a farm on Manners Sutton Road in the early 19th century and the Turner family had a farm on what is now the Kenneth Irving property on Kennebecasis Drive.
 The Ring family's boat service business started in the early 20th century by Grenville Ring and carried on after Grenville's death by his son Bob and now his grandson Jodie.
 Some families have lived in Millidgeville for several generations.
 There are still members of families who were living in Millidgeville prior to 1950 when development of the area started after the Millidgeville Airport shut down.
 There are members of the Seely, White, Giggey, Cobham, Holder, Craft, and Ring families still living in Millidgeville today.

 Millidgeville had fewer than 100 year round residents until the early 1950s.
 Millidgeville was largely a summer cottage area for Saint John residents who wanted to get out of the fog.
 Development started in the 1950s on the former airport property and spread from there.
 New streets including Kennebecasis Drive, Daniel Avenue, Bedell Avenue, Woodward Avenue and University Avenue were constructed.
 With numerous side streets built off the main roads Millidgeville is now a bedroom community of Saint John.

 Today, Millidgeville is home to the University of New Brunswick (UNBSJ) Saint John campus in Tucker Park, as well as the Saint John Regional Hospital, the city's largest employer and the province's largest hospital.
-Amenities include the RKYC, Rockwood Park, Canada's second largest urban park with a public golf course, the Charles Gorman Arena, tennis courts and several sports fields.
+Amenities include the RKYC, Rockwood Park, Canada's second largest urban park with a public golf course, the Charles Gorman Arena and several sports fields.

+Notable Buildings

+Millidgeville, Saint John contains several major institutional and residential buildings.
+The neighbourhood is home to an Air Canada Call Centre, which serves as a significant local employment site.
+It also includes the Saint John campus of the University of New Brunswick, one of the city's primary post-secondary institutions.

+Healthcare services in Millidgeville are centred on the Saint John Regional Hospital, the province's largest tertiary-care hospital and a regional referral centre.
+Residential development in the area includes a high-rise apartment building, Brentwood Tower'.